Unified study of two-meson and axion-meson production from semileptonic tau decays within resonance chiral framework: Predictions to the spectra in other channels and the forward-backward asymmetries

 After fixing all the relevant resonance parameters through the fit elaborated in the previous section, we are ready to present predictions to the differential decay widths for other decay channels, such as $\tau^-\to(\pi^-\eta, \pi^-\eta', K^-\eta', \pi^-a, K^- a)\nu_\tau$, that are not measured yet by experiments.
 The separate contributions from the vector and scalar form factors are also analyzed for different observables.
 The differential decay widths with respect to the two-boson energies are shown in Fig.~\ref{pieta} for $\pi^-\eta$ and $\pi^-\eta'$, Fig.~\ref{Ketap} for $K^-\eta'$ and Fig.~\ref{Ka} for $\pi^-a$ and $K^-a$.
 In the latter figure, we have taken the QCD axion scenario for illustration by setting the bare axion mass $m_{a,0}=0$, and in this case $m_a$ can be set as zero as a perfect approximation in the phenomenological studies~\cite{Gao:2022xqz,Gao:2024vkw}.

 According to Figs.~\ref{pieta}-\ref{Ka}, it is obvious that the spectra for the $\pi^-\eta$ and $\pi^-/K^- a$ channels are primarily governed by the vector contributions associated with the $\rho(770)$ and $\rho(770)/K^*(892)$ resonances, respectively.
 In contrast, the spectra of the $\pi^-\eta'$ and $K^-\eta'$ decay channels are clearly dominated by the scalar form factors.
 In particular, for the $\pi^-\eta'$ and $K^-\eta'$ spectra, prominent peaks can be easily identified around the energies of $1.4\sim 1.5$~GeV, which correspond to the scalar resonances $a_0(1450)$ and $K_0^*(1430)$, respectively.
 The $a_0(980)$ manifests as a noticeable kink structure in the $\pi^-\eta$ invariant-mass distribution from the $\tau^-\to\pi^-\eta\nu_\tau$ decay.
+It is interesting to explain the somewhat large uncertainties in the $\tau\to\pi\eta'\nu_\tau$ and $\tau\to K\eta'\nu_\tau$ processes and small error bands for other channels.
+The reason behind is that the free parameters are fitted to the three types of data sets from the $\tau \to \pi\pi\nu_\tau$, $\tau \to K_S\pi\nu_\tau$ and $\tau \to K\eta\nu_\tau$ processes, which are all dominated by the vector resonances.
+The scalar resonances do not enter $\tau \to \pi\pi\nu_\tau$ and play marginal roles in the $\tau \to K_S\pi\nu_\tau$ and $\tau \to K\eta\nu_\tau$ decays.
+As a result, the vector resonance parameters are strongly constrained by the data, but the scalar resonance coupling is somewhat loosely constrained in the fit.
+Consequently, the $\tau\to\pi\eta'\nu_\tau$ and $\tau\to K\eta'\nu_\tau$ processes that are dominated by the contributions from the scalar resonances bear large uncertainties.
+While, for other channels that are dominated by the vector resonances, the corresponding uncertainties are small.

 \FloatBarrier